prointegra/prointegra-OPC/ROADMAP.md

     - REAL
     - STRING
-+ check if database table has changed before update it via SQL. (speed it up) ...
++ check if database table has changed before update it via SQL. (speed it up)
++ better tables in database creation, we could check not only if it already exists, also it's schema for looking for differences
+...
 #KNOWN BUGS
 + more safety checks, if no good xml files found no work!